BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[But there is a subtle imbalance, a space where something is missing\]

-SPRING NOAIDI: \*The cycle was not always as you see it now.\*
+SPRING THAUM: \*The cycle was not always as you see it now.\*

-SUMMER NOAIDI: \*What was five became four in the ancient time.\*
+SUMMER THAUM: \*What was five became four in the ancient time.\*

-AUTUMN NOAIDI: \*Not destruction, but transformation is needed.\*
+AUTUMN THAUM: \*Not destruction, but transformation is needed.\*

-WINTER NOAIDI: \*Not rejection, but reintegration is the path.\*
+WINTER THAUM: \*Not rejection, but reintegration is the path.\*

 \[The mandala expands, showing how the Fifth Season once fit into the pattern\]

 \[Not as chaos, but as transition, catalyst, and bridge\]

-ALL NOAIDI: \*The Fifth seeks return.
+ALL THAUM: \*The Fifth seeks return.
 With wisdom, you may guide this reintegration.\*

 \[The mandala contracts, condensing into a perfect crystalline sphere\]